webplatform/docs/concepts/programming/drawing_images_onto_canvas/index.md

     // we just need only one file and ignore the others var file = files[0];

-    // make sure to only process image files if(file.type !== '' && !file.type.match('image.*')){
+    // make sure we got a image file if(file.type !== '' && !file.type.match('image.*')){
         return;
     }